 Money for the Trip

-Since meals are not included and it is recommended that students bring their ATM, credit card or about $140 U.S. cash (above and beyond their $20 US CASH room deposit and $15 US CASH Tremblant Resort Security Fee)
+There are two breakfasts included.
+Sunday and Monday Morning.
+Lunch and dinner meals are not included and it is recommended that students bring their ATM, credit card or about $140 U.S. cash (above and beyond their $20 REFUNDABLE US CASH room deposit and $15 Non-Refundable US CASH Chateau Frontenac Security Fee)

 The ATM and / or Credit Card is the safest and most reliable way to receive Canadian Money to purchase food or other items in Canada.
-Be advised AMEX gift cards do not work in Canada.
-Most VISA or MC gift cards also do not work.
+Be advised AMEX, Most VISA or Matercard gift cards do not work in Canada

 Please advise your ATM bank or Credit Card company that you will be traveling to Canada during your trip dates.

-Students can use U.S. money at any merchant in Mont Tremblant and receive Canadian currency as change but service charges will be part of the exchange rate.
-Alternatively, students can get money at a ATM in the resort village.
+Students can use U.S. money at any merchant in Canada and receive Canadian currency as change but service charges will be part of the exchange rate.
+Alternatively, students can get money at an ATM .
 Generally, for the modest amounts students spend on these trips it’s not worth it to exchange it at a bank in the U.S. because of fixed service fees.
-The Canadian dollar is worth more than a U.S. Dollar (currently Sept 2016).
-Exchange rates vary daily and the actual exchange rate at the time you are visiting Tremblant could be higher or lower.
+The Canadian dollar is usually worth more than a U.S. Dollar.
+Exchange rates vary daily and the actual exchange rate at the time you are visiting Canada could be higher or lower.

 Canadian Currency Conversion